This is a list of the Top Master’s Level Criminal Justice Jobs. If you are interested in this career please follow along!

 The criteria used to rate the criminal justice careers chosen for this list is primarily the job outlook of the position in question.

 A criminal profiler is an individual that works to literally design and create profiles of criminals in order to help law enforcement solve crimes.
-The criminal profiler will examine various aspects about the crime(s) that have been committed by the criminal in order to develop a personality profile.
+The criminal profiler will examine various aspects of the crime(s) that have been committed by the criminal in order to develop a personality profile.
 This profile can be used to track down and even possibly predict the next move of the criminal in question.

 A profiler will work alongside other investigators in order to develop an in-depth understanding of the criminal.
 They might spend long hours investigating and researching details and evidence from a crime scene in order to create a detailed profile that can be later used in bringing the criminal to justice.
 Various aspects of the crime that are taken into account by the criminal profiler often include how the criminal carried his/her crimes out, where the crimes took place, communications possibly left by the criminal, how the crimes were timed, any linking factors between victims, and more.